-Roles Condition for this role Successful authentication (of Card Manufacturer) using MSK and card still in prepersonalisation state, in phase 4-5.
-R.Developer Succesful authentication (of TOE developer" using LSK i" phase 4-5
+Roles Condition for this role Successful authentication (of Card Manufacturer) using MSK and card still in Prepersonalisation state, in phase 4-5.
+R.Developer Successful authentication (of TOE developer" using LSK in phase 4-5

-134nitialization Static attribute initialisation
+FMT_MSA.3/PP Static attribute initialisation

-- FMT_MSA.3.1/PP The TSF shall enforce the Prepersonalisation access control to provide same rights by default values for security attributes that are used to enforce the SFP. - FMT_MSA.3.2/PP The TSF shall allow the following role(s):none to specify alternative initial values to override the default values when an object of information is created.
+- FMT_MSA.3.1/PP The TSF shall enforce the Prepersonalisation access control to provide same rights by default values for security attributes that are used to enforce the SFP. - FMT_MSA.3.2/PP The TSF shall allow the following role(s): none to specify alternative initial values to override the default values when an object or information is created.

-FCS_COP.1/PP Cryptographic operation \rangle \rangle \rangle
+FCS_COP.1/PP Cryptographic operation